Nebo15/qbill.docs/source/index.md

 ## Testing

 All accounts have test project that is created for by default.
 Just use test API secret for your test environment.
 We don't have any policy for data retention in test accounts and we can drop all data once a while.
 You can do it manually from your dashboard.

+## Metadata

+We support ```metadata``` field for every objects in our API.
+It allows the API developer to store custom information related to accounts and transactions.
+This information can be for example:

+- Internal order ID.
+- Customers name and email address.

+Metadata field supports key-value pairs with the following limitations:

+- Up to 24 keys.
+- Up to 100 characters for the key (alphanumeric characters, hyphens and underscores).
+- Up to 500 characters for the value.
+- String, integer, decimals and boolean values only.
+All other types will be converted into strings.

 # Accounts